When a baby is born more than three weeks earlier than the predicted due date,

 it should be.
 Doctors, nurses, and others can give care to the baby through holes

 is the best nutrition for all babies, especially preemies.
 Breast milk has proteins

 that help fight infection.
 Most preemies can't feed straight from the breast or bottle

 at first.
-Mothers pump their
+Mothers pump

-or mouth and into the stomach.
+nose or mouth and into the stomach.